ISS: International Student Services handles all issues related to your immigration status.

 Start & End Date: A program of study is given a definite amount of time to complete.
 For F-1, see section #5 on the COE for the dates.
 For J-1, see section #3.

 As a new international student to UH Manoa, please take some time to go over the checklist of requirements below.
-Please try to complete these requirements before the start of your first semester.
+This information was sent with your I-20 or DS-2019.

 - You have been issued a Certificate of Eligibility (COE) for F-1 or J-1 student status.
 Your name, birth date and citizenship on your COE and passport should match.
 Review all the information carefully, and sign at the bottom of the first page.